gumaerc-testorg/18.03sc-fall-2011/content/pages/syllabus/_index.md

 ### Content Development

-{{< resource 58b3770a-846c-be04-ca90-8161a0dcb360 >}}
+{{< resource uuid="58b3770a-846c-be04-ca90-8161a0dcb360" >}}

 Haynes Miller is a Professor of Mathematics at MIT.
-In 2005 he was an {{% resource_link "01b30cb5-5739-49df-a552-9ab34065f578" "MIT MacVicar Faculty Fellow" %}} in recognition of his outstanding contributions to undergraduate education.
+In 2005 he was an [MIT MacVicar Faculty Fellow](http://web.mit.edu/macvicar/) in recognition of his outstanding contributions to undergraduate education.
 He has taught 18.03 many times and was the prime mover behind its current design.
 Professor Miller contributed many of the materials used in this OCW Scholar course.
-He was also the principal investigator behind the development of the Interactive Java® Demonstrations called {{% resource_link "af4e4273-e67d-49a3-81c8-daf76e0d5819" "Mathlets" %}} used here.
+He was also the principal investigator behind the development of the Interactive Java® Demonstrations called [Mathlets](http://math.mit.edu/mathlets/) used here.

-{{< resource 6c5f3cb3-7de2-b55c-05db-357df3867b62 >}}
+{{< resource uuid="6c5f3cb3-7de2-b55c-05db-357df3867b62" >}}

-Dr. Jeremy Orloff is a lecturer in the Department of Mathematics and in the {{% resource_link "f855b283-faef-4728-bbe8-e22e07519d70" "Experimental Study Group" %}} at MIT.
+Dr. Jeremy Orloff is a lecturer in the Department of Mathematics and in the [Experimental Study Group](http://esg.mit.edu/) at MIT.
 He has taught 18.03 many times.
 Dr. Orloff was the lead content developer of this OCW Scholar course and worked closely with MIT OpenCourseWare on its development.

-{{< resource f63da2e3-f7c5-8c8c-6d5c-f379c8ce0446 >}}
+{{< resource uuid="f63da2e3-f7c5-8c8c-6d5c-f379c8ce0446" >}}

 Dr. John Lewis is a Research Affiliate and former Senior Lecturer in the Department of Mathematics.
-He taught 18.03 for many years in the Experimental Study Group and {{% resource_link "7998642f-d11a-4cea-99b2-c2c3b6c2326e" "Concourse" %}} programs at MIT, often in collaboration with Dr. Orloff.
+He taught 18.03 for many years in the Experimental Study Group and [Concourse](https://concourse.mit.edu/) programs at MIT, often in collaboration with Dr. Orloff.

 ### Video Lectures

-{{< resource 592ecc7a-0292-2a84-6c55-e45926764adf >}}
+{{< resource uuid="592ecc7a-0292-2a84-6c55-e45926764adf" >}}

 Arthur Mattuck is an Emeritus Professor of Mathematics at MIT.
 He has been a major force in the design of undergraduate mathematics classes at MIT.
 Professor Mattuck taught 18.03 many times and his lecture videos and written notes are used throughout this OCW Scholar course.

 ### Teaching Assistants

 - Dr. Lydia Bourouiba
 - David Shirokoff

-    _To learn more about the Teaching Assistants, visit the_ {{% resource_link 26908f85-4e2c-8f70-f855-103e2a50f442 "Meet the TAs" %}} _page._
+    *To learn more about the Teaching Assistants, visit the* {{% resource_link "26908f85-4e2c-8f70-f855-103e2a50f442" "Meet the TAs" %}} *page.*

 ### Technical and Writing Assistance